KhaiHuy123/movie-recommendation-system/README.md

 This project was created with the intention of study and research purposes, aiming to build a basic foundation for further exploration.
 The concept of this project is built upon the limitations of traditional Machine Learning reasoning.
 Nowadays, a multitude of deep learning models are employed to construct recommendation systems.

 One thing must be concerned about is the quality of dataset used .
-According to announcements from "unforeseen authors" who provide "ml-25m" datasets.
+According to announcements from "unforeseen authors" who provide "ml-25m" dataset.
 There is nothing guaranteed for the correctness of those datasets used in this project .

 *Data collection is often seen as a one-time event and is neglected in favour of building better model architecture.
 As a result, hundreds of hours are lost in fine-tuning models based on imperfect data.
 According to [Adrew Ng](https://en.wikipedia.org/wiki/Andrew_Ng) , we “need to move from a model-centric approach to a data-centric approach.”* .
 You can explore more informations [here](https://analyticsindiamag.com/why-andrew-ng-favours-data-centric-systems-over-model-centric-systems/)